 What happens to the butter from which the Butter Cow is sculpted?

-It is frozen and stored during the year and reused for three or four Fairs.
-Butter sculpture has been part of the Fair since 1911.
-It takes an estimated 600 pounds of butter and 16 hours to craft the Butter Cow.
+It is frozen and stored during the year and can be reused for up to 10 years.
+Butter sculptures have been a part of the Fair since 1911.
+It takes an estimated 600 pounds of butter and 16 hours to craft the Butter Cow alone.

 In addition to the Butter Cow, another companion sculpture also graces the Agriculture Building coolers.
 Name five creations from past years.